 Several other landlord-tenant laws in New Jersey affect both property owners and renters, including:

 If you want to read the text of a law itself, such as state security deposit rules, you’ll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
-To access the statutes, go to the New Jersey Laws and Legal Information section of the Nolo site and find the link to your state laws.
+Nolo’s article on laws and legal research will guide you on how to research and locate federal, state, and local laws.

 In addition to accessing state laws via Nolo’s website, New Jersey statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).

 Cities and counties often pass local ordinances, such as rent control rules, health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
 Many municipalities have websites —just search for the name of a particular city in New Jersey and then do a search when you’re on the site.